Human Trafficking and Exploitation

 Sex Workers Organising for Change: Self-representation, community mobilisation, and working conditions.
 Global Alliance Against Trafficking in Women, 2018.

-- Addressing root causes of trafficking, including affordable housing, living wage work and the barriers to documentation for foreign nationals
+- Addressing root causes of trafficking, including affordable housing, universal basic income, living wage work and the barriers to documentation for foreign nationals

-- Providing robust services for victims of trafficking which are trauma-informed and not contingent of law enforcement-involvement
+- Fight for robust services for victims of trafficking which are trauma-informed and so not requirement cooperation with law enforcement

 - Improving labor rights for people who trade sex